streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - save as "Plain svg" or clean SVG file from unnecessary cruft in another way, like using [svgo](https://github.com/svg/svgo)
 - Put SVG into `[res/graphics/quest icons](res/graphics/quest icons)` folder
-  - SVG is a standard format editable in various software, unlike internal Android Studio xml that will be produced in the next step.
+  - SVG is a standard format editable in various software, unlike internal Android Studio XML that will be produced in the next step.
 - Open Android Studio
 - Right click on "app" folder in the Project tool window (top left)
 - Select new → vector asset
-- Select your svg file
+- Select your SVG file
 - Name with `ic_quest_` prefix (something like `ic_quest_traffic_calming`), this will cause IDE to generate an XML file
 - add an entry in the [attribution file](res/graphics/authors.txt)
 - modify `icon` property in the quest definition to use the new drawable
 - Commit modified or created files
 - Compile, test quest in the emulator

-The same method applies also to other vector drawables, only they will be placed in other parts of [res/graphics/](res/graphics/)
+The same method applies also to other vector drawables, although they will be placed in other parts of [res/graphics/](res/graphics/)

-Inkscape is a typical tool to create and edit SVG files, it is a good, free, open-source so is available to all.
+Inkscape is a typical tool to create and edit SVG files, it is a good, free and open-source so is available to all.

 # Test

-Obviously, testing can be done also earlier.
-But at least before submitting for review quest should be tested.
+Obviously, testing can also be done earlier.
+But the quest should at least be tested before submitting for review.

 Typically it is done using an emulator.
 Note that you can set location in emulator settings rather than scrolling within StreetComplete itself.

 * Is quest listed?
   * Look at the quest list in settings - is your quest appearing there?
 If not - see [this step](#Add quest to the list of active ones).
-  * While you are there you can disable all quests except yours for an easier testing.
+  * While you are there you can disable all quests except yours for easier testing.
 * Is it shown for expected elements?
 * Is it selected for some unwanted elements?
-* Can you tap on quest marker on open quest form?* an you fill answer as expected?
+* Can you tap on quest marker on open quest form?
+* Can you fill the answer as expected?
 * Can you solve the quest?
 * Is expected tagging being applied?
 ** You can look at logs for info what was applied or use undo menu from bottom-left.